prajwalgotmare/Kidney_Stone_Prediction/README.md

 - target: the risk of developing kidney stones (continuous variable)
 - shape: the shape of the dataset (90, 8)

-## Basic EDA
+## Performing Basic EDA and training
 To explore the dataset, I have performed basic EDA by loading the dataset into Python's Pandas library.
 I have checked for missing values, computed summary statistics, and created visualizations of the data.
 This EDA helps in understanding the dataset and identifying potential issues that need to be addressed before training models.

-## Possible Predictions and Training Different Models

-The kidney stone dataset can be used for various predictive modeling tasks, such as predicting the risk of developing kidney stones based on patient characteristics and test results.
-I have trained different machine learning models on the dataset, including linear regression, decision trees, and neural networks.
-By comparing their performance in terms of accuracy and other metrics, I have identified the best performing model for predicting the risk of kidney stones.
+This project aims to predict the risk of developing kidney stones based on patient characteristics and test results.
+The dataset used for this project contains various features related to kidney stones, such as age, gender, and various medical test results.

+Several machine learning algorithms were used to train, test and evaluate the model, including:

+- Logistic Regression
+- Decision Tree
+- Random Forest
+- SVM
+- Gradient Boosting
+- Artificial Neural Networks

+## Conclusion :

-Overall, the kidney stone dataset is a valuable resource for researchers and healthcare professionals interested in developing better prevention and treatment strategies for kidney stones.
+This project demonstrates the effectiveness of machine learning algorithms for predicting the risk of developing kidney stones.
+The results suggest that the Decision Tree algorithm can be a valuable tool for healthcare professionals in developing prevention and treatment strategies for kidney stones.
+Also the data available was too less to train any powerful ML, DL algorithms.